freedomofpress/securedrop-docs/docs/training_schedule.rst

 -  Options for distributing with other news organizations
 -  Show example of an OSSEC alert, briefly cover what it does
 -  Overview of `onion names <https://securedrop.org/news/introducing-onion-names-securedrop/>`__
--  Physical security of servers and *SVS*
+-  Physical security of servers and *Secure Viewing Station*
 -  How to securely publicize the organization's *Source Interface* Tor URL
 -  Distribute important info: